35 Best Things to Do in Yellowstone National Park

 23. Lake Lodge & Cabins

-I say this because the lake area is a much quieter part of the park, and I personally love taking walks along the shoreline because of the stunning Absaroka Range in the backdrop.
+I say this because the entire Yellowstone Lake area is a much quieter corner of Yellowstone National Park—not to mention, nothing quite beats taking walks along the shoreline of Yellowstone Lake with the stunning Absaroka Range painted across the backdrop!

 24. West Thumb Geyser Basin

-The West Thumb Geyser Basin is a great first or last stop when driving to or from Grand Teton National Park.
+All that aside, I think the West Thumb Geyser Basin makes for a great first or last stop when driving to or from Grand Teton National Park, as it’s located directly off Highway 191, the main road that connects the two parks.

 Google Maps Directions: West Thumb Geyser Basin